aimhco/random-phone-number-selector/README.md

 <img width="320" height="320" alt="phone_logo" src="https://github.com/user-attachments/assets/0c21de21-8a8d-4cdc-9843-2101d5dd62d0" />

 Small Tkinter utility that collects a list of phone numbers, lets you draft a single message, and then (after confirmation) sends the message to one randomly selected number.
-The app also adds the selected number to Contacts so Messages can deliver the iMessage/SMS.
+The app also adds the number chosen to Contacts so Messages can deliver the iMessage/SMS.

 ## Requirements